$k_T$-factorization approach to the Higgs boson production in $ZZ^*\to 4\ell$ channel at the LHC: Amplitude of g*g* -> h -> ZZ* -> 4l

+Our results show that the observed $p_T$ distribution of the final state can be generated at leading order subprocesses, using unintegrated gluon distributions.
+Moreover, gluons in the initial state have finite transverse momenta, which results in the transverse momenta of the final state.
+The total inclusive cross section estimated using $k_T$-factorization is close to the NNLO results obtained using collinear factorization.
+The main reason for this behavior is that the main part of higher order correction in collinear pQCD is already included in the $k_T$-factorization~\cite{Watt:2003vf} framework.

+The higher order corrections within $k_T$-factorization at the parton level would be an interesting study, to see any additional effect.
+The cross section for the Higgs boson production has been calculated using a mixture of LO and NLO partonic diagrams and unintegrated PDFs from the $k_T$- factorization.
+Considering the effect of the transverse momentum of the initial gluon on the transverse momentum distribution of the final state, our study, add as well as further studies in this direction could impose constraints on uPDFs of gluons.

-\section{Amplitude of \texorpdfstring{$\ggto4l$}{g*g* --> h --> ZZ^* --> 4l}}
+\section{Amplitude of \texorpdfstring{$\ggto4l$}{g*g* -> h -> ZZ* -> 4l}}

-In this appendix we give details of our calculations which went into our analysis. \cref{fig:ZZto4l} shows the assignment of the momenta.
-In the limit of large top quark mass $m_t \to \infty$ the effective Lagrangian for the Higgs boson coupling to gluons given in \cref{lag-ggh} can be written as
+In this appendix, add we give details of our calculations that went into our analysis. \cref{fig:ZZto4l} shows the assignment of the momenta.
+In the limit of large top quark mass $m_t \to \infty$, the effective Lagrangian for the Higgs boson coupling to gluons given in \cref{lag-ggh} can be written as

 where $v$ is the vacuum expectation value of the scalar field.
 The amplitude of the process $\ggTo4l$ is

 where

 where